Distributions defined by q-supernomials, fusion products, and Demazure modules: Distributions defined by -supernomials

 \autoref{prop2} shows that the mixing distribution for the total number of $\vL$-admissible partitions may be realized as a simple linear transformation of $\vB_\vL$.
 We call $\vB_\vL$ the \emph{underlying occupancy distribution}.
-This representation can be used for explicit calculations, and reduces the asymptotic treatment of $\vJ$ in the unrestricted case to the well known asymptotics of multinomial distributions.
-Let us recall the following classical result about the asymptotic normality of multinomial distributions.
+This representation can be used for explicit calculations, and reduces the asymptotic treatment of $\vJ$ in the unrestricted case to the well known asymptotics of multinomial distributions as described in \autoref{thm6}.